KinXpeng/cins-docs/src/library/overview/introduction/index.md

 ## Introduction

-About the selection, screened some not commonly used but very practical css style, used in the project will also play a refreshing effect; As well as some practical component packaging and so on, component packaging based on React and Ant Design, the documentation will continue to update!
+About the selection, screened some not commonly used but very practical functions and difficult points:

+- css styles can also be refreshing when used in projects.
+- Some practical component packaging, etc., based on React and Ant Design.
+- The difficult problems encountered during Mini program、h5 and APP.

+The documentation will continue to update!